Skip to main content

 • Gain a competitive advantage: Companies that prioritize consumer protection through UDAAP compliance are more likely to attract and retain customers, and they can set themselves apart from competitors who do not

-Which regulators enforce UDAAP compliance?
+Which regulatory bodies enforce UDAAP compliance regulations?

 Depending on the type of financial institution and the specific product or service involved, UDAAP compliance is monitored and enforced by a variety of regulators at the federal and state levels: